Robert E. Lee Park

 At this time we are having intermittent issues with 410-887-4156.
 We apologize for any inconvenience this may cause

 Lake Roland Dam at Robert E. Lee Park.

-Robert E. Lee Park is a 415 acre park leased to Baltimore County.
-The park is a multi-faceted facility and with numerous trails, nature and environmental programs, a dog park, pavilions, and waterfront activities, such as canoeing and kayaking for all to enjoy.
+Robert E. Lee Park is a over 450 acre park leased to Baltimore County.
+The park is a multi-faceted facility with numerous trails, nature and environmental programs, a dog park, pavilions, and waterfront activities, such as canoeing and kayaking for all to enjoy.
 It offers the opportunity for users to enjoy the rare plant life that exists only in the serpentine barrens.